 These attacks devastate religious communities, as worshippers lose their revered religious leaders and fear that they could be targeted next.

 Armed assailants target religious leaders for several reasons.
 Some attackers seek to enforce their religious beliefs and ideology on others.
-Earlier this year, Boko Haram fighters abducted and beheaded Rev. Lawan Andimi, chair of local branch of the Christian Association of Nigeria, reportedly because he would not renounce his faith.
+Earlier this year, Boko Haram fighters abducted and beheaded Rev. Lawan Andimi, chair of a local branch of the Christian Association of Nigeria, reportedly because he would not renounce his faith.

-Last month in northern Cameroon, Boko Haram insurgents attacked community leaders during prayer service in a mosque in retaliation for those leaders having utilized the Quran to encourage villagers not to support jihadist groups.
+Last month in northern Cameroon, Boko Haram insurgents attacked community leaders during a prayer service in a mosque in retaliation for those leaders having utilized the Quran to encourage villagers not to support jihadist groups.

 In other instances, armed actors target religious leaders as symbols of authority that support a political or social status quo that the armed groups oppose.
-For example, analysts believe that jihadists targeted Imam Cisse because they perceived his efforts to promote interfaith tolerance as supportive of secular Burkinabe state.
+For example, analysts believe that jihadists targeted Imam Cisse because they perceived his efforts to promote interfaith tolerance as supportive of a secular Burkinabe state.
 In Nigeria, gunmen abducted the chief imam of Taraba Police Command in July after he had preached against increasing rates of crime and kidnapping.

 Unacceptable Increase of Violent Attacks on Religious Leaders

-The United States Commission on International Religious Freedom’s (USCRIF) 2020 Annual Report highlights trends of armed non-state actors targeting religious leaders as result of their political advocacy in Cameroon, where armed Cameroonian separatists have attacked Catholic priests reportedly because the Catholic church called for nonviolence and an end to separatist-enforced school boycotts.
+The United States Commission on International Religious Freedom’s (USCRIF) 2020 Annual Report highlights trends of armed non-state actors targeting religious leaders as a result of their political advocacy in Cameroon, where armed Cameroonian separatists have attacked Catholic priests reportedly because the Catholic church called for nonviolence and an end to separatist-enforced school boycotts.

 Leaders of faith communities have also fallen victim to the growing kidnap-for-ransom industry in many of these volatile regions.
-Armed actors and insurgents seeking to raise funds for their campaigns equate religious figures with wealth and believe abducting them will fetch high ransom price.
+Armed actors and insurgents seeking to raise funds for their campaigns equate religious figures with wealth and believe abducting them will fetch a high ransom price.
 When ransom negotiations go wrong, the captors often execute these individuals.

 The increase in violent attacks on religious leaders is unacceptable.
 The trend is particularly concerning since it is occurring alongside attacks on houses of worship and worshippers.
 Religious leaders play a vital role in promoting religious freedom and interfaith harmony in West and Central Africa.